saobangmath/BackendServer/README.md

 For every page added, add to urls.py, and create function in views.py.
 Add ```@login_required```  before function in views.py for pages that require login (probably all from here on)

+(Anh Tai 27 feb)
+adding levels and attempts part for server skeleton.
+Need:
+- Fixed up enable clicking on the attempt item to be able to editted.
+- Displaying levels in the /levels url